Staff

 Teresa Greene

-Youth Independent Living Skills Adviser
+Youth Independent Living Advisor

 In an independent living environment, people with disabilities have more control and choice over their lives, more freedom to reach for their full potential, and more opportunity to integrate with community.